-The Hornstein-Kudlyak-Lange Non-Employment Index (NEI) was 8.3 percent in January 2017, edging down from 8.4 percent in December 2016.
-It has declined by 0.1 percentage points since January 2016.
-The NEI including workers who are part time for economic reasons (PTER) was 9.5 percent in January 2017, essentially unchanged from the previous month.
-That index has declined by 0.2 percentage points since January 2016.
+The Hornstein-Kudlyak-Lange Non-Employment Index (NEI) was 8.2 percent in February 2017, edging down from 8.3 percent in January.
+It has declined by 0.2 percentage points since February 2016.
+The NEI including workers who are part time for economic reasons (PTER) was 9.3 percent in February 2017, edging down from 9.5 percent from the previous month.
+That index has declined by 0.3 percentage points since February 2016.

 The Non-Employment Index is a weighted average of all non-employed people expressed as the share of the civilian non-institutionalized population 16 years and older.
 The weights take into account persistent differences in each group's likelihood of transitioning back into employment.

 The NEI differs from the standard unemployment rate as a measure of resource utilization in two important ways: